-- 1. To provide consistent messages in school about handling information about children once it has been received. - 2.
-To adhere to all guidelines within the GDPR in relation to all data protection issues. - 3.
-To foster an ethos of trust within the school. - 4.
-To ensure that staff, parents/guardians and pupils are aware of the school's confidentiality, policy and procedures. - 5.
-To reassure pupils that their best interests will be maintained. - 6.
-To encourage children to talk to their parents/guardians. - 7.
-To ensure that pupils, parents/guardians know that school staff cannot offer unconditional confidentiality. - 8.
-To ensure that there is equality of provision and access for all including rigorous monitoring of cultural, gender and special educational needs. - 9.
-To ensure that if there is a child protection issue then the correct procedure is followed. - 10.
-To ensure that confidentiality is a whole school issue and that in lessons ground rules are set for the protection of all.
+- 1. To provide consistent messages in school about handling information about children once it has been received - 2.
+To foster an ethos of trust within the school. - 3.
+To ensure that staff, parents/guardians and pupils are aware of the school's confidentiality, policy and procedures. - 4.
+To reassure pupils that their best interests will be maintained. - 5.
+To encourage children to talk to their parents/quardians. - 6.
+To ensure that pupils, parents/guardians know that school staff cannot offer unconditional confidentiality. - 7.
+To ensure that there is equality of provision and access for all including rigorous monitoring of cultural, gender and special educational needs. - 8.
+To ensure that if there is a child protection issue then the correct procedure is followed. - 9.
+To ensure that confidentiality is a whole school issue and that in lessons ground rules are set for the protection of all. - 10.
+To understand that health professionals are bound by a different code of conduct.

-- 11. To understand that health professionals are bound by a different code of conduct. - 12.
-To ensure that parents/guardians have a right of access to any records the school may hold on their child but not to any other child that they do not have parental responsibility for.
+11. To ensure that parents/guardians have a right of access to any records the school may hold on their child but not to any other child that they do not have parental responsibility for.